 There are three factors contributing to this advice: deserts, mountain passes, and hurricane season.

-On the flip side, though the Southern Tier only crosses the Continental Divide three times, the highest pass in New Mexico is over 8,000 feet and late spring or early fall snows closing the passes temporarily is not unusual.
-Most of the time they are cleared in a day or two with snow accummulation pushed to the side of the road.
-You will need to pay attention to weather reports and be prepared to wait it out a day or two if need be at these times.
+On the flip side, though the Southern Tier only crosses the Continental Divide three times, the highest pass in New Mexico is more than 8,000 feet.
+Late spring or early fall snowstorms can temporarily close passes sometimes.
+Most of the time they are cleared in a day or two with snow accumulation pushed to the side of the road.
+You will need to pay attention to weather reports and be prepared to wait it out a day or two if need be.

 And finally, hurricane season can have a detrimental effect on the route from Baton Rouge, Louisiana, to Pensacola, Florida, and sometimes even as far west as Navasota, Texas.
 The official hurricane season is typically June through November with the peak considered to be August through October.
 Even if a hurricane doesn't come inland far enough to impact the route directly, there is a ripple effect on services and traffic volumes as displaced populations and rescue/rebuilding workers move in.

-Based on the above factors, for spring eastbound departures, we advise leaving in early March while westbound departures could occur as early as February to be across the desert by the end of April.
+Based on all of these factors, for spring eastbound departures, we advise leaving in early March while westbound departures could occur as early as February to be across the desert by the end of April.
 For fall eastbound and westbound departures, early to mid-September is a good target.